greenelab/deep-review/sections/03_categorize.md

 prospectively from birth or from the onset of particular conditions.
-In large patient populations, longitudinal analyses such as the Farmingham Heart Study [@doi:10.1016/S0140-6736(13)61752-3] and the Avon Longitudinal Study of Parents and Children [@doi:10.1038/484155a] have yielded important insights into the development of disease and the factors contributing to health status.
+In large patient populations, longitudinal analyses such as the Farmingham Heart Study [@doi:10.1016/S0140-6736(13)61752-3] and the Avon Longitudinal Study of Parents and Children [@doi:10.1038/484155a] have yielded important discoveries about the development of disease and the factors contributing to health status.
 Yet, a common practice in EHR-based research is to take a point in time snapshot and convert patient data to a traditional vector for machine learning and statistical analysis.
-This results in loss of information as timing and order of events can provide important information about a patient's disease and treatment [@doi:10.2307/2281868].
+This results in loss of information as timing and order of events can provide insight into a patient's disease and treatment [@doi:10.2307/2281868].
 Efforts to model sequences of events have shown promise [@doi:10.1038/ncomms5022] but require exceedingly large patient sizes due to discrete combinatorial bucketing.
 Lasko et al.